starwit-trainings/csharp-basics/03-objection-orientation/Readme.md

 ## Concepts
 OO is based on a bunch of fundamental concepts.
 This subsection will introduce them (very) briefly.
 It is highly recommended, that you consult further literature e.g. [Wikipedia](https://en.wikipedia.org/wiki/Object-oriented_programming).

+Modeling data can often be easier using graphic representations.
+Diagrams used in this chapter were created using [DrawIO](https://www.drawio.com/) and it is highly recommended to make yourself familiar with that tool too - it is handy in many situations.

 ### Classes and objects
 The fundamental concept of every object oriented language is the idea of classes and objects.
 A class is a description of data and behaviour (== methods).
 So it wraps functions and data into one structure.
 Once this is defined, one create as many instances of this class as are necessary.
 Given the example below, once you have defined which data and functions are necessary to describe a sport club, you can create an object of this class for every real world club, that you want to manage.